-This chapter examines the cultural (local and global) environments in which women in hip hop operate.
-The chapter argues that the hip hop tradition of braggadocio is used by artists to force a space for themselves in hip hop communities.
+This chapter examines the cultural (local and global) environments in which women in hip-hop operate.
+The chapter argues that the hip-hop tradition of braggadocio is used by artists to force a space for themselves in hip hop communities.
+Female emcees use their platform as a tool to combat the gender oppression many of them face.
+The ways in which female emcees represent gender identities and sexuality in their music and persona varies.
+Some female emcees choose to hyper sexualize themselves, and are often seen as portraying themselves negatively.
+However, these same artists may instead be seen as rejecting the stigma placed on women, which is another way to show their power in who they are.
 The chapter argues that female artists present varying and more nuanced representations of women, female sexuality, sexual pleasure, and sexual identity.

 Images of artists mentioned in the book